SteveWinward/azure-functions-dotnet-5-sample/README.md

   AZURE_FUNCTION_PROJ_PATH: src/Sample.FunctionApp  # set this to the path to your function app project
   ROOT_SOLUTION_PATH: src # set this to the root path of your solution/project file
 ```
+6. The full YAML file can be found [here](.github/workflows/dotnet.yml)

-6. Kick off the GitHub Action to deploy your .NET 5 Isolated Process Azure Function App!
+7. Kick off the GitHub Action to deploy your .NET 5 Isolated Process Azure Function App!